zzragnar0kzz/C6ECFE-YnAMP/README.md

 # C6ECFE-YnAMP
-Yet (not) Another Map Pack Integrations for Enhanced Community FrontEnd for Civilization VI
+Yet (not) Another Maps Pack Integrations for Enhanced Community FrontEnd for Civilization VI